Skip to main content

 • Avoid breast implant complications: Some of the most common issues include capsular contracture, rippling, and implant leakage.

 • No scars: Breast implant scars are usually minor, but they are there.
-Scars from fat transfer are so tiny, you might not notice them after you heal.
+Fat transfer breast augmentation scars are so tiny, you might not notice them after you heal.

 • Adaptable results: You can have the fat quantity adjusted based on your needs and desired.